Iran–Armenia gas pipeline

 The Iran–Armenia gas pipeline is a 140 km long pipeline from Iran to Armenia.
 The 100 km long Iranian section runs from Tabriz to the Iran–Armenia border.
 The Armenian section runs from the Meghri region to Kajaran, and another 197 km of pipeline is planned to reach the center of the country, where it will link up with the existing distribution network.

 History

-The plans to build the pipeline was initially announced on 15 April 2002 by Armenian Energy Minister Armen Movsisian.
+The plans to build the pipeline for Iranian gas to flow into Armenia were initially announced on 15 April 2002 by Armenian Energy Minister Armen Movsisian.
 It started operations on 20 December 2006, and was officially inaugurated by the Presidents Mahmoud Ahmadinejad of Iran and Robert Kocharyan of Armenia on 19 March 2007.
 There are discussions to build a second pipeline from Iran to Armenia.

 Technical features

 The pipeline diameter is 700 mm and it cost about US$220 million.
 The initial capacity of pipeline is 1.1 billion cubic meters (bcm) of natural gas per year, which will be increased up to 2.3 bcm by 2019.
 The contract was signed for 20 years.
 For each cubic meter of the Iranian gas, Armenia is supposed to return 3 kwh of electric energy to Iran.